-In addition to her numerous recitals and chamber music concerts in France and abroad (including Asia, South America and the United States), she is a regular guest at European Festivals (Rencontres Internationales Frédéric Chopin de Nohant, Festivale Musicale delle Nazioni in Rome, Stagione Internazionale Montegrotto Abano, Théâtre de Carcassonne, Festival Piano Passion de Saint-Étienne, Villa Ephrussi de Rothschild, Festivale Musicale delle Nazioni de Rome, MirabellSchloβ de Salzburg Stagione Internazionale Montegrotto Abano, …).
+In addition to her numerous recitals and chamber music concerts in France and abroad (including China, Korea, South America and the United States).
+She is a regular guest at European Festivals (Rencontres Internationales Frédéric Chopin de Nohant, Piano Passion – Opéra de St-Etienne, L’Arena de Montpellier, Théâtre Marigny, Théâtre de Carcassonne, Festival Albert Roussel, L’Archipel, Villa Ephrussi de Rothschild, Festivale Musicale delle Nazioni de Rome, MirabellSchloβ de Salzburg Stagione Internazionale Montegrotto Abano, …).

-Catherine Méchain began her artistic studies at the CRR d’Aubervilliers-La Courneuve in piano, chamber music, music history and accompaniment.
+Catherine Méchain began her artistic studies at the Conservatoire à rayonnement Régional (CRR) d’Aubervilliers-La Courneuve in piano, chamber music, music history and accompaniment.
 At the same time, she entered the Conservatoire National Supérieur de Musique (CNSM) in Paris to specialize in music theory and harmony with Jeanine Rueff.
-She continues in the class of preparation to the C.A. of Musical Formation of Odette Gartenlaub.
+She continued her studies in the preparatory class for the Certificat d’Aptitude de Formation Musicale with Odette Gartenlaub.
 In piano, she worked with Christiane Meunier, Lucette Descaves, Jean-Claude Henriot, and Dominique Kim.

 Dance accompanist at the CRR of Aubervilliers, then professor of Music Training at the Conservatoire of Orleans, she joined the CRR of Montpellier in 2014.
 Every summer, she supervises international chamber music courses (Royaume de la Musique, Euromusica) and plays regularly in concerts (lyrics and chamber music).
 She has written the stage music for several theatrical works and various pedagogical pieces.

-Fabienne Lubrano obtained the Diploma of Higher Education from the Conservatoire National Supérieur de Musique de Paris in 1996, in flute (class of P.Y Artaud) and in chamber music (class of ltamar Golan).
-She then enrolled for Teacher Training and graduated with her Certificate of Aptitude for the flute in 1998.
+In 1996 Fabienne Lubrano obtained the Diploma of Formation Supérieure from the Conservatoire National Supérieur de Musique (CNSM) in Paris, in flute (class of P.Y Artaud) and in chamber music (class of ltamar Golan).
+She followed this with her training in Formation Pédagogique and obtained her Certificat d’Aptitude for the flute in 1998.

-Fabienne Lubrano is regularly invited to play in major groups and teaches the flute at the Conservatoire (CRD) in Cachan.
+Fabienne Lubrano is regularly invited to play in major groups and teaches the flute at the Conservatoire à Rayonnement Départemental (CRD) in Cachan.